SeldonIO/MLServer/docs/user-guide/parallel-inference.md

 ![](../assets/parallel-inference.svg)

-By default, MLServer will spin up a pool of `N` worker processes to run inference, where `N` equals the numbers of CPU cores available.
+By default, MLServer will spin up a pool with only one worker process to run inference.
+All models will be loaded uniformly across the inference pool workers.
 To read more about advanced settings, please see the [usage section below](#usage).